gpstar81/GPStar-proton-pack/PACK.md

 1. A minimal approach which only focuses on reusing the stock connections and hardware (switches, LED's, motor).
 	- For this approach, see the PDF document for the [Pack Schematic Minimal](circuits/PackSchematic-Minimal.pdf)
+	- This provides power to the Neutrona Wand but no interactions with the Proton Pack.
 1. Use all stock hardware as above, but with room for additional features, each of which is considered optional.
+	- This will provide full interation with the new controller for the Neutrona Wand.
 	- Keep reading to continue with this approach.

+**Prototyping and Connections**

 Use a half size protoboard like ([1609 Adafruit](https://www.adafruit.com/product/1609)) or by any other brand.
 These work similar to a breadboard, where LETTERED columns run horizontal and are connected as a group, and each side contains 2 rails for (+) and (-) connections and run vertically along the board, also connected together.